storyprotocol/documentation/docs/Concepts/story-modules/how-to-create-and-register-modules.md

 import { BaseModule } from "contracts/modules/BaseModule.sol";

 /// @title Mock Token Gated Hook.
-/// @notice Hook for ensursing caller is the owner of an NFT token. contract TokenGatedHook is BaseModule, IHookModule {
+/// @notice Hook for ensuring caller is the owner of an NFT token. contract TokenGatedHook is BaseModule, IHookModule {
     using ERC165Checker for address;